Fern Valley Field Station

 Ongoing Research at Fern Valley

-To date, nine undergraduate theses at the College of Wooster have been conducted in whole or in part at the Fern Valley Field Station (listed below):
+To date, thirteen undergraduate theses at the College of Wooster have been conducted in whole or in part at the Fern Valley Field Station (listed below):

 - Mallorey Stack (2017).
 Title: Effects of the invasive plant species, Rosa multiflora and Alliaria petiolata, and deer browsing on native plant species in a Ohioan second growth forest.